nexmo-se/pstn-websocket-app/README.md

 See corresponding diagram first-pstn-call-is-inbound.png

-Step a1 - Answer incoming PSTN A call, drop that leg into unique named conference (NCCO with action conversation)
+Step a1 - Answer incoming PSTN A call, drop that leg into a unique named conference (NCCO with action conversation)

 Step a2 - Establish WebSocket A leg, once answered drop that leg into same named conference (NCCO with action conversation)